 The vast majority of primary health care in New Zealand is private.
 That means people must pay to visit their general practitioner.
 At Massey University the Medical Centre is partially subsidized by the University which means that you pay much less to be seen by us than you would to be seen at a general practitioner in town.
 Being enrolled at Massey means you have paid a Student Services Levy, part of which is used to fund the Medical Centre, and this further reduces the cost to you when you are seen.

 General practitioners, like the doctors at the Massey Medical Centre, are generalists.
 If you have a particular problem that needs specialised treatment then you can be referred to a specialist.
 A specialist is a doctor with extra training in one specific area of medicine.
 Senior hospital doctors are specialists and they run specialist clinics at hospitals.

 Specialists also work in the private sector.
 They will only see patients on referral from a general practitioner and you have to pay to see them.

 It is a requirement that you undergo a full immigration medical examination if you intend to study in New Zealand for six months or more.
 For some of you this examination will have been performed in your country of origin.
 For others, you will need to have this examination soon after arriving in New Zealand.

 The examination requirements are both intensive and extensive and as a result, very time consuming.
-The examination must be carried out by a doctor and because it is a time consuming examination, we ask that you tell our receptionist at the time you make the appointment that it is for immigration purposes and they will advise you just what is required and the likely costs.
+The examination must be carried out by a doctor and is a time consuming examination.

 For some of you, the Immigration Department will require that you have regular chest x-rays as screening for tuberculosis.
 You must see a doctor for referral for such examinations.
 Medical insurance does not usually cover the costs associated with immigration medicals.